 What Is Estrogen Dominance?

-During your cycle, estrogen and progesterone levels rise and fall.
-The week before and during your period, estrogen and progesterone levels are low.
-Then during the follicular phase, estrogen levels rise, peaking with ovulation.
+During the menstrual cycle, estrogen slowly rises and peaks at ovulation.
 Ovulation causes progesterone to increase.
 If the egg released during ovulation isn’t fertilized, progesterone and estrogen levels decline again and the cycle repeats.

 - Heavy periods